 In Building Musical Instruments, we will study and create expressive musical sound by building acoustic, analog, and digital instruments.
 Using sonic goals as inspiration for design features, we will build handheld acoustic instruments, contact microphones, basic synthesizers, and digital controllers, and we will consider the ways in which these distinct objects can work together to form a musical performance system.
 Topics include: musical listening and design, resonance of different materials, soldering, breadboarding, reading a basic schematic diagram, creating an enclosure, and expressive interaction with instruments.

 In Composing with Ableton, we will study and use the well known music-making software Ableton Live.
 We will consider sound in Ableton from a variety of perspectives, ranging from popular music vocabularies to experimental sound practices.
 This project-based class emphasizes development of technical knowledge in pursuit of individual style and genre-crossing dialogue.
 Topics include: fundamental techniques of electronic composition, sonic approaches to genre-bending work, real-time interaction and control, and interfacing with MaxMSP via Max for Live.
-Final class list determined by questionnaire distributed on first day.

 In Experimental Voice, we will study and undertake acoustic and electronic modifications of voice.
 We will consider applications of voice by diverse practitioners such as Jaap Blonk, Ami Yoshida, and Pamela Z. Using these pieces as inspiration, we will make creative and critical work aimed at challenging and broadening our notions of what voice and vocal performance can be.
 Students from all departments are welcome.

 Making Computer Music